miaoT/php-registerForm/README.md

 ## php-registerForm

 This is developing a Web app for registering details in a database, by using a MySQL database and PHP for processing the information.
-The solution has 3 parts:

 ### Description